-A free-running angel is scaling the City and performing his urban acrobatics.
-It's all made a bit easier though when you've got fighter plane wings attached.
+A free-running angel is scaling the city's buildings and performing his urban acrobatics.
+It's all made a bit easier though when you've got a fighter plane wings attached.

-BUTTER MARKET, DOBBIN STREET Time to sit and stare.
-Or is this nonchalant gargoyle waiting for his date to meet himunder the clock?
+14. Former Butter Market, Dobbin Street Time to sit and stare.
+Or is this nonchalant gargoyle waiting for his date to meet him under the clock?